hashicorp/consul-server-connection-manager/docs/grpc-integration.md

 don't seem to contain the remote server address.

 The goal of the library is to provide a connection to a "known good" Consul server - a server that we were certainly able to connect to successfuly.
-But that is difficult if we cannot reliably map a response or error back to a specific server.
+But that is difficult if the connection could be using one of two sub-connections and if we cannot reliably map a response or error back to a specific server.

 So, we resort to using a gRPC balancer to help solve this.